Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 For example, if the first investor offers 300 dollars for 10% of the company, then the first investor's valuation of the company is 3000 dollars since 10% of 3000 = 300.
 If the second investor offers 500 dollars for 20% of the company, then the second investor's valuation of the company is 2500 dollars since 20% of 2500 =500.

+DAY 21:
+IPL and RCB
+It's IPL time and as usual RCB are finding it tough to qualify for playoffs.
+RCB needs a minimum of X more points to qualify for playoffs in their remaining Y matches.
+A win, tie and loss in a match will yield 2,1,0 points respectively to a team.

+You being a true RCB supporter want to find the minimum number of matches RCB needs to win to qualify for playoffs.
+It is guaranteed that RCB will qualify for playoffs if they win all their remaining Y matches.

+Single-use Attack
+Chef is playing a video game, and is now fighting the final boss.

+The boss has H health points.
+Each attack of Chef reduces the health of the boss by X.
+Chef also has a special attack that can be used at most once, and will decrease the health of the boss by Y.

+Chef wins when the health of the boss is ≤0.
+What is the minimum number of attacks needed by Chef to win?